 You must have configured SEG V2 settings on the UEM console.

-- Select the IP Whitelist text box and enter the external SEG IPs that you want to whitelist.
+- Select the Google Sync IP Whitelist text box and enter the external SEG IPs that you want to allowlist.

 - Click Save.